What Being Queer Outside Of College Is Really Like

 Emily Birnbaum is a graduating senior at Kenyon College, majoring in Sociology.
-After graduation, she'll be interning at The Hill and applying to journalism schools for fall 2018.
+After graduation, she'll be interning at a D.C. news publication and applying to journalism schools for fall 2018.

 I went to Cubbyhole, one of the only queer bars in New York City that is heavier on the “lesbian” than the “gay,” with my ex-girlfriend in December 2017.
 All queer women reading this will likely recognize the complicated grey area that ensues when two women break up — but, to any confused onlookers, I promise the space between our romance and our friendship was fluid enough to withstand the tensions inherent to this situation.

 I experienced many emotions as I sat with her at the bar, but the one I remember most vividly was the sensation that I did not belong there.
 I watched the adult queers around me mingle and smile; they held themselves with a self-conscious maturity that verged on adult without succumbing to it.
 This queerness, which seemed both friendly and sexual, was unrecognizable to me.
 Outside my campus bubble, I no longer knew the scripts to follow.

 I had a fantasy of myself approaching a woman in this space.
 Considering my college’s core queer community consists of roughly 30-40 people, I typically know the life story of every queer person I interact with.
 They know mine.
 We have seen each other at our very worst.
 There is a deep sexlessness to being queer on an insular college campus due to the ugliness of proximity.